AdamNgu/movies/README.md

-# Movie CRUD MVP
+# Movie CRUD

+A simple front-end React Redux project that lets a user create a list of movies and store images associated with each movie, saving the results to local storage for persistence.

 Initial package.json based on https://github.com/StephenGrider/ReduxSimpleStarter
-for headache-free development, will be moved to a custom package.json upon MVP completion
+for headache-free development.

 ### How to run

-> npm install
+npm install
-> npm start
+npm start
-> browse to localhost:8080
+browse to localhost:8080

 #### Todo list